Where is the analysis processed?

 Occasionally, an alert in the form of an exclamation mark in a yellow triangle () will appear, asking you to verify the text extracted from the document.
 This happens when the automatic detection of language in the document has failed to recognise a significant portion of text.
 The text may therefore not be representative of the visible text in the original document.
 The cause may be intentional, where someone has attempted to trick the similarity-detection software, or it may be due to an incompatibility between how the text is displayed on the screen and the way it is encoded in the document.
 For example, some pdf generators use fonts that don't have standard encoding.
 As a result, the text displayed on the screen is legible, but the extracted text, based on character codes, is corrupted.

 Searching for sources

-The Compilatio analysis begins by searching for source documents that contain similarities to the text extracted from the analysed document.
-This search for source documents is conducted over all the documents openly accessible online and from our document database.
+Compilatio analysis begins with a search for source documents that have similarities with the text extracted from the document under analysis.
+This search for source documents is carried out among:

 Our software allows us to find not only the most significant sources of similarities, but also documents containing small similarities with as few as ten words, in addition to documents with similar text that has been slightly rephrased.